Using Woodchip for Soil Health, Mulching & Composting

 “The bark is where all the nutrients are… the more young wood you have, the more useful the chip is—even fresh.” – Ben Raskin

-How Woodchip Feeds Your Soil
+How Woodchip Enhances Soil Health

-Ben explained that most cultivated soils are low in fungi—because fungi hate being disturbed.
-Woodchip feeds fungal networks, which in turn improve structure, help retain moisture, and make minerals more accessible to plants.
+One of the biggest takeaways from our discussion was just how effective woodchip is at building soil life, particularly fungi.
+Most cultivated soils are typically low in fungi because fungi dislike being disturbed.
+Woodchip feeds fungal networks, which in turn improve soil structure, help retain moisture, and make minerals more accessible to plants.

 “It’s like fast food for fungi,” Ben says.
 “All those cut ends in the chip make it easier for fungi to move in and start breaking it down.”

+Adding woodchip as a mulch doesn't just build soil health—it can also save you on watering.
 Ben shared trials showing that mulching with woodchip can reduce watering needs by up to 25%, especially during dry spells.
-And it’s not just moisture retention.
-Soils with regular woodchip mulch become more sponge-like: they drain better when it’s wet, and hold onto moisture when it’s dry.
+Moreover, soils with regular woodchip mulch become more sponge-like: they drain better when it’s wet and hold onto moisture when it’s dry.

-How to Use Woodchip in the Garden
+Practical Applications of Woodchip in the Garden

-3. In established borders – Perfect for building structure over time.
+In established borders – Perfect for building structure over time.

-• Connect with local tree surgeons – many still pay to dispose of chip.
+Connect with local tree surgeons – many still pay to dispose of chip.

-• Ask your allotment association – many organise shared chip deliveries.
+Ask your allotment association – many organise shared chip deliveries.

-• Buy in bulk – 1m³ bags are available online, though they can be pricey.
+Buy in bulk – 1m³ bags are available online, though they can be pricey.

 “Any woody growth in your garden is your fertility.
 If you send it away, you’re losing a free resource.” – Ben Raskin